-In connection with the SalvaRx Acquisiton in January 2019, the Company assumed \$3.96 million of principal in unsecured notes issued by SalvaRx due on March 2, 2021 (or a qualifying event), that bear interest of 7% (the "SalvaRx Notes").
-As the SalvaRx Acquisition was a qualifying event, the unsecured notes became due upon the acquisition.
-On January 8, 2019, the acquisition date, the fair value of the SalvaRx Notes was determined to be \$3.4 million using a 12.5% market interest rate to discount all payments of principal and interest due to the holders of such notes through the date of maturity.
+In connection with the acquisition of SalvaRx in January 2019, the Company assumed \$3.96 million of principal in unsecured notes issued by SalvaRx due on March 2, 2021 (or a qualifying event), that bear interest of 7% (the "SalvaRx Notes").
+As the acquisition of SalvaRx was a qualifying event, the unsecured notes became due upon the acquisition.
+Maturity of notes of \$3.7 million was extended to 2021 on December 23, 2019 and were therefore classified as non-current liability on the balance sheet.

+On January 8, 2019, the acquisition date, the fair value of the SalvaRx Notes was determined to be \$3.4 million using a 12.5% market interest rate to discount all payments of principal and interest due to the holders of such notes through the date of maturity, resulting in a debt discount of \$560,000.
+During the nine months ended December 31, 2019, the Company recorded interest expense of \$205,000 for the amortization of the discount on the unsecured notes.

 The holders of the SalvaRx Notes received \$7,500 of warrants in respect of each \$10,000 of principal issued.
 The warrants vest in the event of a qualifying transaction and are exercisable at a 30% discount to the implied valuation of SalvaRx.
 On the Acquisition Date, the fair value of warrants, which are included in non-controlling interest, was determined to be \$2.5 million using the Black Scholes Model.